$50 Off Any Repair

 If you have experience with DIY repairs and improvements, you can probably fix these two issues yourself.

-But sometimes, bathroom faucets can have parts that are corroded.
+However, bathroom faucets can sometimes have corroded parts.
 This is especially true of older faucets.
-If you try to repair a corroded faucet, it can break apart and cause more problems.
+If you attempt to repair a corroded faucet, it may break apart and cause further issues.

-Thankfully, many faucet manufacturers offer spare cartridges for free.
+Thankfully, many faucet manufacturers offer spare cartridges at no charge.
 Sometimes, they even offer free replacement faucets.

-So before buying new parts, be sure to call your faucet’s manufacturer and ask if you can get any replacements for free.
+Before buying new parts, call your faucet manufacturer to ask whether you can receive replacements at no charge.

 Showers

-The hot and cold water that comes into your shower is delivered by a faucet that’s behind the shower wall.
+The hot and cold water entering your shower is supplied by a faucet behind the shower wall.

-The biggest problem areas for showers are the faucet valve, drain, and the shower’s enclosure.
+The primary problem areas for showers are the faucet valve, drain, and shower enclosure.

 The shower enclosure is the glass part around the shower that stops water from splashing across the rest of the bathroom.